albanie/sarcasm_detector/README.md

 <dt>Annotator</dt>
 <dd>A rails application that assesses the ability of humans to detect sarcasm in tweets.</dd>
 <dt>Learner</dt>
-<dd>The base scripts for training classifiers and detecting irony in tweets.</dd>
+<dd>The base scripts for training classifiers and detecting sarcasm in tweets.</dd>
 </dl>